ginavong/2024_LightFitR_MethodsPaper/README.md

 ## File naming

-Scripts & .Rda files: `x.y_description_of_contents` where x=figure it corresponds to; y=step in the sequence of generating the figure. e.g. `4.2_etc` is the second script for fig4.
+Scripts: `x.y_description_of_contents` where x=figure it corresponds to; y=step in the sequence of generating the figure. e.g. `4.2_etc` is the second script for fig4.

+Dataframes: `x_description_of_contents` where x=figure it corresponds to.
 If the dataframe is needed for multiple figures (e.g. calibration), it will not follow this scheme.
 All measurements to include date it was taken on, in format `yyyymmdd`